Every urban community requires green spaces for recreation and municipal facilities for public use.

 Best Plants For Low-Maintenance Landscape Design of Parks and Municipal Facilities

-Since parks and municipal landscaping are busy places with lots of foot traffic, it is essential to ensure they incorporate the right plants for maximum benefit and minimal maintenance needs.
+Since parks and municipal landscaping are busy places with heavy foot traffic, it is essential to ensure they incorporate the right plants for maximum benefit with minimal maintenance.

 The following plants are great for these types of spaces.